AdobeDocs/workfront.en/help/classic/people-teams-and-groups/work-with-team-requests/team-requests-overview.md

 ## Understand&nbsp;the Ready to Start and All subtabs

-There are two subtabs on the Team Requests tab: Ready to Start and All.
-The Ready to Start subtabshows only tasks and issues that meet all of the following criteria:
+There are two subtabs&nbsp;on the Team Requests tab: Ready to Start&nbsp;and All.
+The Ready to Start subtab&nbsp;shows only tasks and issues that meet all of the following criteria:

 * All predecessors have met the&nbsp;conditions for their&nbsp;predecessor dependency types.
   For example, if the type of predecessor relationship is&nbsp;Finish-Start (predecessor task must finish before the dependent task can start), the predecessor must be&nbsp;marked as Complete.
 (For more information about predecessor dependency types, see [Overview of task dependency types](../../manage-work/tasks/use-prdcssrs/task-dependency-types.md).)